grafana-toolbox/grafana-wtf/README.rst

 Caching
 =======

-``grafana-wtf`` will cache HTTP responses for 300 seconds by default, in order to save resources, by not hitting the server each server.
+``grafana-wtf`` will cache HTTP responses for 60 minutes by default, in order to save resources, by not hitting the server each server.
 You can configure that setting by using the ``--cache-ttl`` option, or the ``CACHE_TTL`` environment variable.